OpenSource-Syndicate/ai-navigator/README.md

-# Ultimate AI - Web Navigator
+#  AI - Web Navigator

 This project implements an intelligent web navigation and automation system using a multi-model Large Language Model (LLM) architecture.
 It can understand user goals expressed in natural language, plan and execute web browsing tasks, interact with web elements, analyze network requests, and learn from its interactions.